 Our Kruger walking safaris are conducted in the Greater Kruger National Park, in the Timbavati Game Reserve, South Africa.
 This is arguably one of the most exciting adventure holidays in the Kruger Park.

-We offer you a wilderness Kruger walking safari in a big five game viewing area.
-Shindzela tented camp offers daily walking safaris to guests who are interested in walking; guests electing to participate in a walking safari should be prepared to walk anywhere from 2 – 2.5 hours on a trail.
+We offer daily walking safaris to guests who are interested in participating on a walking trail rather than a game drive.
+Guests electing to join in a walking safari should be prepared to walk anywhere from 2 – 2.5 hours on a trail.

 Your safari guide will give you a thorough safety briefing before your Kruger walking safari, so that you are comfortable with the rules and safety instructions pertaining to you walking trail.
 Please feel free to ask questions at any time.